richanna/Identity-Events/draft-ietf-secevent-http-push.md

 {: #goodPostResponse title="Example Successful Delivery Response"}

-Note that the purpose of the "acknowledgement" response is to let the Event Transmitter know that a SET has been delivered and the information no longer needs to be retained by the Event Transmitter.
+Note that the purpose of the "acknowledgement" response is to let the SET Transmitter know that a SET has been delivered and the information no longer needs to be retained by the SET Transmitter.
-Before acknowledgement, Event Receivers SHOULD ensure they have validated received SETs and retained them in a manner appropriate to information retention requirements appropriate to the SET event types signaled.
-The level and method of retention of SETs by Event Receivers is out-of-scope of this specification.
+Before acknowledgement, SET Receivers SHOULD ensure they have validated received SETs and retained them in a manner appropriate to information retention requirements appropriate to the SET event types signaled.
+The level and method of retention of SETs by SET Receivers is out-of-scope of this specification.

-In the Event of a general HTTP error condition, the Event Receiver MAY respond with an appropriate HTTP Status code as defined in Section 6 {{!RFC7231}}.
+In the Event of a general HTTP error condition, the SET Receiver MAY respond with an appropriate HTTP Status code as defined in Section 6 {{!RFC7231}}.

-When the Event Receiver detects an error parsing or validating a received SET (as defined by {{!SET}}), the Event Receiver SHALL indicate an HTTP Status 400 error with an error code as described in {{errorResponse}}.
+When the SET Receiver detects an error parsing or validating a received SET (as defined by {{!SET}}), the SET Receiver SHALL indicate an HTTP Status 400 error with an error code as described in {{errorResponse}}.

 The following is an example non-normative error